shakhscode/DataCleaningAndExploration-with-SQL-HotelBookings-dataset/README.md

 The dataset is collected from [Kaggle](https://www.kaggle.com/datasets/jessemostipak/hotel-booking-demand).
 Its a hotel booking dataset with total 32 fields and 119390 rows.
 It is an ideal dataset for data cleaning practices as it contains lot of null values,missing values and errorneous data.

 [The collected data set in csv format before cleaning](hotel_bookings.csv).

-## Used tools
-- SQL - for data cleaning and exploration.

-- Python - pandas, psycopg2 - to connect to the database and to create a dynamic table from the csv file.

 ## Step 1: [Creating a database and a dynamic table](CreateDatabaseAndImportData.ipynb)
 - The collected dataset is in __.csv format.
 We can insert data from csv file into a SQL database but for this **first we need to create a table with simillar column names**,